Reactions to what is happening

 I leave you with this image of the setting sun over Ladybower Reservoir (Derbyshire, UK) which I converted to Black & White from a colour original.

 I was reading the Amateur Photographer and came across an article about Ian Cameron (the 2015 winner of Scottish Landscape Photographer of the Year Award) in which his three most important elements of Landscape Photography are listed as:

 I agree, but other elements are also part of a complex equation of things that need to come together in order to allow a great image to be created.

 Ian Cameron goes on to define the important elements of light as: its quality, colour, strength and direction.

-The difficult element to tune in to is the 'quality' of light.
+The difficult element is 'quality' of light.

 It is an element that has so many subtle aspects that not everyone is tuned to picking these out.
 It helps to concentrate on developing this skill by asking yourself every time you take a photograph "How would I describe the quality of the light falling across this landscape?"
-May sound daft, but you try it and soon you will understand what all of this means.
+This may sound daft, but you try it and soon you will understand what all of this means.

 In my two images taken at Bryce Canyon the real quality of the images lies in the nature of the light present in the landscape.

 The close-up of the rocks shows how the light is bouncing around between and from each of the rock faces.